 The company's products are made in more 1,450 factories in more than 50 countries worldwide.

-In addition to the more than 1,900 retail stores that it operates, PVH maintains wholesale and retail warehousing and distribution centers in the US, Canada, Japan, and the Netherlands that inspect, sort, pack, and ship goods to customers.
+In addition to the more than 1,900 retail stores that it operates, PVH maintains wholesale and retail warehousing and distribution centers in the US, Canada, Japan, and the Netherlands.
+The centers inspect, sort, pack, and ship goods to customers.

 The company sells products in the US, Canada, Europe, Asia, Mexico, and Brazil.
 Its US business accounted for 55% of sales in fiscal 2016.